gromacs/gromacs/docs/dev-manual/contribute.rst

 which promises to be a great tool for permitting innovation while ensuring ongoing quality of the core functionality.
 You might prefer to plan to port your functionality to that API when it becomes available.
-Do keep in touch on the `developer mailing list`_, so you'll be the first to know when such functionality is ready for people to explore!
+Do keep in touch on the `developer discussion forum`_, so you'll be the first to know when such functionality is ready for people to explore!